 Plus500 has a comprehensive portfolio with a proprietary platform, a web, and a desktop platform.
 It offers limited educational data and tools.
 Plus500 has a professional mobile app with standard watch lists and alerts.
 Its platforms are difficult to learn by new traders.

 City Index has two proprietary platforms and MetaTrader 4.
-Its Web Trader and AT Pro platforms offer a professional CFD and forex trading experience.
+Its Web Trader and AT Pro platforms offer professional CFD and forex trading experience.
 City Index has a user-friendly mobile app with useful news and learning tools.
 It is a good choice for traders of all levels of experience.

 Banking services are an essential aspect of a good online trading experience.
-Plus500 offers many funding options, including bank wire, credit/debit card, PayPal, and Skrill.
+Plus500 offers many funding options, including bank wire, PayPal, and Skrill.
 City Index has bank wire, PayPal, and credit/debit card funding.

 Plus500 and City Index are leading brokerage firms.
 Both have strengths and weaknesses depending on your trading experience.
 Plus500 is an excellent choice for professionals as it has premium platforms and tools.
 City Index is a better choice for new traders, as it offers useful learning and research tools.